gbear605/Endoplanet-Transit/README.md

     `numbersize` is the size of the tick mark labels in the graphed light curve

     If `show_graph` is True, it graphs the light curve

+    `subplot` is the argument passed into matplotlib's subplot function.
+If `subplot == None` then subplot is not used.

     Returns a tuple of the array of times and the array of data values that were graphed